Common cat digestive problems

 Parasites and your cat’s digestion

-Parasitic infections are common digestive problems cats suffer from.
+Parasitic infections are common digestive problems cats can suffer from.
 These microscopic parasites can cause severe diarrhea as well as abdominal discomfort, leading to dehydration and weight loss.

 Your cat and hairballs

 Hairballs can be a common digestive problem among cats, particularly with cats who live indoors or have a sedentary lifestyle as grooming is one of their main activities.

-If your cat is suffering from hairballs, you’ll notice they may struggle to swallow or eat, and end up vomiting hairballs.
-You can help manage this by removing excess hair through brushing, and giving them a food that has the right mix of fiber; this can help to disperse the ingested hair so they can be passed more easily.
+If your cat is suffering from hairballs, you'll notice they may struggle to swallow or eat, and end up vomiting hairballs.
+You can help manage this by removing excess hair through giving them a food which has the right mix of fiber; this can help to disperse the ingested hair so they can be passed more easily.

 Inflammatory diseases in your cat

 If one or several of the organs in your cat's digestive tract become inflamed, they will experience digestive discomfort and their food could be irritating their system.